Fitus/Zaloha.sh/DOCUMENTATION.md

     expressions are given, they must form an OR-connected chain: expressionA -o expressionB -o expressionC -o ...
-This is required because Zaloha internally combines &lt;findSourceOps&gt; with &lt;findGeneralOps&gt; and with own operands, and all of them follow this convention.
-If an earlier expression in the OR-connected chain evaluates TRUE, FIND does not evaluate following operands, leading to no output being produced.
+This is required because Zaloha internally combines &lt;findSourceOps&gt; with &lt;findGeneralOps&gt; and with own expressions, and all of them follow this convention.
+If an earlier expression in the OR-connected chain evaluates TRUE, FIND does not evaluate following expressions, leading to no output being produced.

     &lt;findSourceOps&gt; applies only to &lt;sourceDir&gt;.
 If a file on &lt;sourceDir&gt; is excluded by &lt;findSourceOps&gt; and the same file exists on &lt;backupDir&gt;,